-A Parent/Guardian's Guide to Student Transitions
+A Guide to Student Transitions for Parents and Guardians

-As you prepare for your student to attend Loyola University Chicago, we know that YOU are probably going through some transitions and adjustments yourself.
+As you prepare for your student to attend Loyola University Chicago, we know that you are probably going through some transitions and adjustments yourself.
 With that in mind, we share the following suggestions to help make your student's adjustment (and your own) smooth and healthy.

 Listen | Allow your student to share his/her feelings and expectations about all of the new experiences college will bring.
 Encourage your student to share both concerns and excitement openly with you by reserving judgment and simply allowing him or her to talk.

 Inquire | Your student may be hesitant to share with you pre-college fears or certain experiences during the first year at college.
 It is important to ask your student about those subjects that may be uncomfortable to discuss.
 You may easily ask about academics, but don't be afraid to ask about other aspects of college life.
 Inquire about the relationships your student is developing at college, including friends, roommates and romantic relationships.
 Ask your student about activities on the weekend and the choices she or he is making about alcohol and other drugs.
 Your student may not share everything with you, but it will help to know that you are willing to discuss these and other topics if the need arises.